Governed Agent Access Layer · v0.3.0

 How it works

 gaal reads a single gaal.yaml.
-It declares three things:
+It declares the pieces your agents need:

 gaal.yaml